Moshe-Alper/travel-tip/README.md

 ## Locations CRUDL
 - Create – click on the map prompts for name and rate
 - Read – Selected location details (see below)
-- Update – can update location rate
+- Update – Open modal and can update location rate
 - Delete – can delete a location
 - List - Including filtering, sorting and grouping

 ## Selected Location
 - Displayed in the header